Stonebwoy: Recognition and musical style

-Stonebwoy normally ragga in Jamaican Patois (Patwa or Patwah), and is considered a "multifaceted artiste" due to the various musical styles he possesses.
-In 2015, he received many awards and nominations ranging from "Artist of the Year" to "Album of the Year".
-His sophomore album, Necessary Evil, was the recipient of 3 Ghana Music Awards from 6 nominations.
+Stonebwoy normally sings in Jamaican Patois (Patwa or Patwah).
+In 2015, he received awards and nominations ranging from "Artist of the Year" to "Album of the Year".
+His sophomore album, Necessary Evil, was the recipient of three Ghana Music Awards from 6 nominations.
 Nana Appiah Mensah, CEO of gold dealership company Menzgold, sent out words of encouragement to Stonebwoy on Instagram for Stonebwoy being supportive.
 On 18 April 2019, Nana Appiah Mensah posted a photo of Dance hall act Stonebwoy saying he is proud of the Bhim Nation president for defending him and that God bless him.

 He was listed as part of the 2019 50 (fifty) young CEOs, by YCEO and Avance media.
-The list which was launched earlier in 2018, was set out to honor distinguished young individuals pursuing the course of providing solutions to some of Ghana's pertinent problems.
+The list, which was launched in 2018, honours distinguished young people providing solutions to some of Ghana's problems.

+In 2020, the Grammy Awards handed a plaque to Stonebwoy in acknowledgment of his role as featured performer on Grammy award-nominated single "AVRAKEDABRA" by Morgan Heritage.

+In 2021, three albums on which Stonebwoy featured were nominated for the 2022 Grammy Awards.

+In 2022, Vodafone Ghana recognized him for using his creativity and music to promote the awareness of environmental and sustainability issues.
+His song "Greedy Men" received an award and a cash reward of GH¢ 10,000.

+In acknowledgment of his achievement in securing the 8th position on its chart, Billboard honored him with a certified plaque.

 Philanthropy

-Stonebwoy established the ‘Livingstone Foundation’.
+Stonebwoy established the Livingstone Foundation.
 In January 2017 the foundation announced a sponsorship package for five students of the Tema Methodist Day Senior High School, his alma mater.
 As part of celebrations for Stonebwoy's 30th birthday, the foundation donated a sum of GH¢5,000 to the accident ward of the Korle-Bu Teaching Hospital in March 2018.
 Stonebwoy has also opened the official BHIM merch shop in Ashaiman.
 Proceeds from the shop are used to fund activities of the Livingstone Foundation.

 In 2020, the Livingstone Foundation in collaboration with the BHIM Merchandise Shop gave out free sanitizers as parts of efforts to combat the coronavirus spread in Ghana.
 Stonebwoy also donated sanitizers and other items to the Police Department in Ashaiman to aid them in discharging their duties during the coronavirus pandemic in Ghana.

+In 2022, the Livingstone Foundation together with Duffour Foundation renovated a basic school that serves four towns close to Stonebwoy's hometown.